HealthPatterns/HealthPatterns/README.md

 ```

 The database is persistent between container up/down.
 To reset the database do the following:
+- this is an issue if you still have an old version's database on your system
+- if there are database errors this is a good first troubleshooting step

 1. Stop the app:
     ```bash